Racing-Europe

 Group Size:

-Our groups will be sized from eight to sixteen people.
+Our groups will be sized from eight to eighteen people.
 This is large enough to achieve some economies of scale and to make possible certain kinds of racecourse experiences that would not be so with a lesser number.
 But the groups will be small enough to allow us access to farms and stables in ways that would not be feasible with a more unwieldy crowd.
 We also think the size strikes the right balance between the potential for social claustrophobia in a too-small group, and the danger of getting lost in the impersonal herd of a too-large one.

-The Raphael Hotel, ParisTrip Length and Pacing:
+The Raphael Hotel, Paris Trip Length and Pacing:

 "No-Host" Lunches and Dinners.